honeybadger2121-home/Region40bot_translatorbot/TERMS_OF_SERVICE.md

 You agree to use the Bot only for lawful purposes and in accordance with these Terms.
 You agree NOT to:

 #### 3.1.1 Prohibited Content
-- Use the Bot to translate, process, or distribute illegal, harmful, or inappropriate content
+- Use the Bot to translate, process, or distribute illegal, harmful, threatening, abusive, or inappropriate content
 - Submit content that violates Discord's Community Guidelines or Terms of Service
-- Use the Bot for harassment, spam, or abuse of other users
+- Use the Bot for harassment, spam, doxxing, or abuse of other users
-- Attempt to circumvent verification systems or security measures
+- Attempt to circumvent verification systems, security measures, or anti-spam protections
+- Submit false, misleading, or fraudulent information during verification or profile setup

 #### 3.1.2 Technical Restrictions
-- Attempt to reverse engineer, decompile, or modify the Bot's functionality
+- Attempt to reverse engineer, decompile, disassemble, or modify the Bot's functionality
-- Use automated tools or scripts to overwhelm the Bot's systems
+- Use automated tools, scripts, or bots to overwhelm the Bot's systems or abuse rate limits
-- Attempt to gain unauthorized access to the Bot's databases or systems
+- Attempt to gain unauthorized access to the Bot's databases, systems, or administrative features
-- Interfere with the Bot's operation or other users' experience
+- Interfere with the Bot's operation, other users' experience, or server performance
+- Exploit bugs, vulnerabilities, or unintended features for malicious purposes

-#### 3.1.3 Content Responsibility
+#### 3.1.3 Content and Privacy Responsibility
-- Ensure all content you submit for translation complies with applicable laws
+- Ensure all content you submit for translation complies with applicable laws and regulations
 - Respect intellectual property rights when using translation features
 - Take responsibility for the accuracy and appropriateness of your profile information
+- Understand that translations are processed through third-party services (Google Translate)
+- Do not share sensitive, confidential, or personal information through the Bot

 ### 3.2 Server Administrator Responsibilities
-If you are a server administrator:
+If you are a server administrator using this Bot:
-- **Proper Configuration**: Ensure the Bot is properly configured for your server's needs
+- **Proper Configuration**: Ensure the Bot is properly configured for your server's needs and community guidelines
-- **User Education**: Inform your server members about the Bot's features and these Terms
+- **User Education**: Inform your server members about the Bot's features, these Terms, and privacy implications
-- **Compliance Monitoring**: Monitor Bot usage in your server for compliance with these Terms
+- **Compliance Monitoring**: Monitor Bot usage in your server for compliance with these Terms and Discord's policies
-- **Data Protection**: Protect any administrative access credentials and Bot configuration data
+- **Data Protection**: Protect any administrative access credentials, configuration data, and user information
+- **Legal Compliance**: Ensure Bot usage complies with applicable local, national, and international laws

 ### 3.3 Verification and Profile Accuracy
-- **Truthful Information**: Provide accurate information during the verification and profile completion process
+- **Truthful Information**: Provide accurate, current, and complete information during verification and profile setup
-- **Updates**: Keep your profile information current and accurate
+- **Profile Maintenance**: Keep your profile information current and notify administrators of any changes
+- **Verification Integrity**: Complete verification process honestly and do not attempt to create multiple accounts
+- **Alliance Participation**: If joining an alliance, participate in good faith and follow alliance-specific rules

+## 4. Privacy and Data Handling

+### 4.1 Information Collection
+The Bot collects and processes:
+- **Discord Account Information**: User ID, username, server membership, and interaction data
+- **Profile Information**: In-game names, timezone preferences, language settings, and alliance selections
+- **Message Content**: Temporarily processed for translation purposes only (not permanently stored)
+- **Usage Statistics**: Anonymized data about command usage and Bot interactions

+### 4.2 Data Use and Sharing
+- **Translation Processing**: Message content is sent to Google Translate API for translation services
+- **No Data Sale**: We do not sell, rent, or lease your personal information to third parties
+- **Service Improvement**: Anonymized usage data may be used to improve Bot functionality
+- **Legal Compliance**: Information may be disclosed if required by law or to protect our rights

+### 4.3 Data Security
+- **Encryption**: Sensitive data is stored in encrypted databases
+- **Access Controls**: Administrative access is restricted and monitored
+- **Retention Limits**: Message content is not permanently stored; only processed for immediate translation
+- **User Control**: Users can request data deletion or modification through Bot commands
 - **Verification Compliance**: Complete verification processes honestly and without circumvention attempts

 ## 4. Privacy and Data Protection